 This enviable position elevates this Petit Château to something quite special and the unique terroir allows the 3 classic Bordeaux varietals to thrive and this wine contains a little of each.
 The most precious care is provided for both the vineyard and the vinification.
-Balance is key here and the blend of 55% Cabernet, 40% Merlot and 5% Cabernet Franc allows the wine to benefit from all of the positive characteristics from each grape, but not be dominated by any.
-The structure and black fruit from the Cabernet Sauvignon are accompanied by the softer more plummy fruit from the Merlot and a touch of tea chest from the Cabernet Franc.
+Balance is key here and the blend of 55% Cabernet, 40% Merlot and 5% Cabernet Franc allows the wine to benefit from all the positive characteristics from each grape, but not be dominated by any.
+The structure and black fruit from the Cabernet Sauvignon are accompanied by the softer more plummy fruit from the Merlot and a touch earthiness from the Cabernet Franc.
 The wine spends 12 months in oak, around 30% of which is new adding depth and complexity.
 One of the best value wines from the Saint Julien appellation, almost impossible to find a first wine in this price and quality range.